wp-plugins/subscribe-to-comments-reloaded/trunk/readme.txt

 3. Use your own messages to interact with your users

 == Changelog ==

+= 1.5 =
+* StCR is now compatible with QTranslate (thank you [Odd Henriksen](http://www.oddhenriksen.net/))
+* Added a few more options to customize your messages (thank you [derekbeck](http://wordpress.org/support/profile/derekbeck))
+* Added a new option under Settings > Subscribe to Comments > Support that allows you to optimize the database on-the-fly
+* You can now click on each  email address, in the 'Manage Subscriptions' panel, to view all the subscription associated to it
+* Emails' content-type has been changed to text/html
+* Spanish localization added (thank you [TodoWordPress team](http://www.todowp.org/))

 = 1.4 =
 * Fixed a problem that made the latest comments appear on the management page